 Yak wool is 20% warmer than merino and just as strong as cashmere.
 Since the wool fibers are hollow, they are able to trap air and provide high warmth-to-weight ratios.
 Therefore, yak has excellent warmth retention.
 It is incredibly soft and has a silk-like hand feel.
 They have a high resistance to pilling and sagging and it also has a natural resistance to odor.
 Thus, sweaters made from yak wool will be amongst the most reliable and durable sweaters in your wardrobe.

 For thousands of years, nomads in the Trans-Himalayan regions have been using Yak fiber wool to make clothing, tents, ropes, and blankets.
-While they must face the severe cold temperature of below zero degree Celsius all-round the year, these yak fiber clothes are a real savior.
+While they must face the severe cold temperature of below zero degrees Celsius all-round the year, these yak fiber clothes are a real savior.
 Call them a hero of trans-Himalayas or a protector, Yak wools and Yaks are inseparable belongings of those nomads since centuries.